Page last updated on: April 4th, 2021

 The Contest of Poseidon and Athena

-There once came a time in Ancient Greece when the first king of Athens, Cecrops, who was half person and half snake, had to find a patron deity for the city state of Athens.
+There once came a time in Ancient Greece when the first king of Athens, Cecrops, who was half man and half serpent, had to find a tutelary deity for the city-state of Athens.

-The two Olympian gods who were particularly interested in the patronage were Poseidon, the god of the Seas and Athena, the goddess of Wisdom and Skill.
-They presented themselves in front of Cecrops and Cecrops asked from them to offer a gift truly valuable for Athens.
+The two Olympian gods who were particularly interested in patronage were Poseidon, the god of the seas, and Athena, the goddess of wisdom and skill.
+They presented themselves before Cecrops, and Cecrops required them to offer a gift of real value to Athens.

-Poseidon came first: he struck the earth powerfully and created a well with his trident.
-Immediately, streaming water shot forth, but the water turned out to be salty and not very useful for the population.
+Poseidon came first: he struck the earth powerfully and created a fountain with his trident.
+Immediately, water gushed forth, but the water proved to be salty and not very useful for the people.

-Next, it was the turn of goddess Athena.
-Athena stepped forward, struck her spear into the ground and then she kneeled and planted an olive branch in it.
-This way she created an olive tree, as a symbolization of peace and prosperity on earth.
+Next it was the goddess Athena's turn.
+Athena stepped forward, jammed her spear into the ground, knelt down, and planted an olive branch inside.
+In this way, she created an olive tree that symbolised peace and prosperity on earth.

 Cecrops was very impressed by Athena's gift.
-So he chose Athena to lay claim of the city of Athens and the city was named after her.
-God Poseidon, however, was not pleased with the decision of Cecrops and cursed the city of Athens to never have enough water from then on.
-After that, it is said that a major problem of water shortage started in Athens, which continues until nowadays.
+So he chose Athena to be the ruler of the city of Athens and the city was named after her.
+However, God Poseidon was not pleased with Cecrops' decision and cursed the city of Athens to never have enough water from then on.
+After that, it is said, a great problem of water shortage began in Athens, which continues to this day.